 - Parka or winter jacket – In different parts of Germany, gets pretty cold in winter and it is colder in the evenings.
 Carry and wear a warm parka or winter jacket.
 Check out this winter jacket from North Face

 - Winter boots – Wear winter boots in Germany as you are out and about exploring Christmas markets or if you plan to indulge in outdoor activities.
 Stay warm.
 Ensure your boots are at-least ankle length, waterproof, and have a good grip.
 Get these Ugg boots for Germany

 - Scarf – I LOVE blanket scarves.
 They will keep you warm and cozy.
 Check out this warm plaid scarf here

 - Beanie or warm hat – Super important to keep your head and ears warm.
 Check this warm beanie here

 - Thermal pants and tops (or long johns) – Thermal inner tops and pants aka long johns are super handy in European winters.
 Shop our favorite from Amazon

 - 1-3 pretty sweaters (depending on the length of stay)

 - Carry moisturizer with up to 24-hour hydration – Shop my favorite Body Shop Vitamin E moisturizer

-- Add a nice woolen sweater dress or a black dress for Christmas events or special dinners.
+- Add a nice woolen sweater dress or a black dress for German Christmas events, special dinners, or New Year celebrations.

 Munich is one of the best places to visit in Germany in winter.
 Being a local, I know I am a bit biased, but let me explain.